I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 An elemental demon called Zoorl the Elemental Demon is indifferent.[* Oh, the ennui of the underworld.
 The practical effect of this line is to create Zoorl and leave him out of play at the start of the game: he is the demon brought into being by the "summon elemental" spell.]

 Every turn:
-	if Zoorl is in a room (called the haunt) begin;
-		if the haunt is not the location begin;
+	if Zoorl is in a room (called the haunt): unless the haunt is the location:
 			remove Zoorl from play;
-		otherwise;
+		otherwise:
-			if Zoorl is indifferent and a hostile monster is in the location begin;
+			if Zoorl is indifferent and a hostile monster (called the victim) is in the location, make Zoorl strike a blow against the victim.
-				let the victim be a random hostile monster in the location;
-				make Zoorl strike a blow against the victim;
-			end if;
-		end if;
-	end if.

 Effect of casting web at a wyvern:[* It turns out to be convenient to have at least one monster which is basically proof against anything the player can throw at it, and that's the wyvern.
 In testing, it turned out that "web" gave a lucky player a chance to defeat a wyvern, which was inconvenient for the plot.
 So...]
 	record outcome "but the web is pathetically small compared to the great scale of the wyvern, and your efforts seem laughable";